gurunandan-bhat/fcg/content/guild/members/tatsammukherjee.md

 twitter = 'https://twitter.com/LunkyFallow'
 +++

-Tatsam Mukherjee has been a New Delhi-based film journalist since 2016.
-Having contributed reviews to Firstpost, News9, GQ India etc, his byline has also appeared in the likes of Slate, Al Jazeera English, Film Companion among other publications
+Tatsam Mukherjee has been working as a film journalist since 2016.
+Having contributed to the Indian Express, Mint Lounge, India Today, Open magazine, his byline has also appeared in foreign publications like Slate, Al Jazeera and Juggernaut.
+He is currently based in Bangalore.